LandyOnline - Land Rovers in Africa

 OWNERS

-Land Rover - Painting Guidelines
+Land Rover Restoration - Painting Guidelines

 The crux of the matter is that you want the paint to beautify and protect the surface.
 To do this you must get the paint to properly bond with the surface.